Jesmond

 Jesmond features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households account for 54.5% of all households, including 20.6% couples with children, 19.0% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 45.5%, with lone person households at 33.4% and group households comprising 11.8%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Non-family households make up the remaining 45.5%, with lone person households at 33.4% and group households comprising 11.8%.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households